att14/trib.one/tribone/templates/markdown/resume-pdf.md

 ### Head of Product and Engineering
 September 2020 — December 2021

-* Technical lead and manager of 4 software engineers, 1 product manager, 1 devops engineer, and 1 IT professional.
+* Technical lead and manager of 4 software engineers, 1 product manager, 1 DevOps engineer, and 1 IT professional.
 * Built data ingestion and API for parcel tracking which processed tens of millions of ingestion events per month.
 * Built webhook notification system which pushed ingested tracking data to third-parties and customers.
 * Scaled API application (NodeJS & MongoDB) to handle over 1000% growth year-over-year.